Current UMGAC Newsletter: March-April 2020

 2014 AIDS Advent Study – The Season of Change produced by the General Board of Church & Society.
 Excellent resource for small groups including youth groups.
 Free downloadable.

-Stamp Out Stigma – A 2013 Indiana Annual Conference resource for local congregations.
-This downloadable booklet includes basic information on HIV with a strong focus on stigma and how faith organizations can eradicate stigma by education and extending care and love to persons living with HIV and AIDS.
+Stigma – “Let Us Stamp our Stigma” This downloadable booklet includes basic information on HIV with a strong focus on stigma and how faith organizations can eradicate stigma by education and extending care and love to persons living with HIV and AIDS.
+Training the Trainer.

 How to Organize an HIV Testing Event – A 2012 Louisiana Annual Conference downloadable resource which provides step-by-step instructions on how to set up a testing event.
 Sample resource tools are also included.